genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/03_generate-the-trading-app.md

 ![](/img/trading_app-creation-run-exceltogenesis-2.png)

-Check and adjust the fields and tables
+Check and adjust the fields and tables.

 The fields and tables can be adjusted to suit your new application.
 For example, we can remove `INSTRUMENT_ID` and `COUNTERPARTY_ID` later on when we add them to intellij, as our intellij project will be importing them from the ref_data_app.
 Additionally, we can change `TRADE_ID` to be a `STRING` and use a `sequence` definition to generate the fields.